 These are simply two of many scenarios where orthognathic surgery can help improve facial function and facial aesthetics.

-When is orthognathic surgery be performed?
+When is jaw surgery be performed?

 Orthognathic surgery is performed after skeletal maturity is reached.
 Excluding rare circumstances, this allows the surgeon to move the teeth into their appropriate position without having to guess the future effects of growth.
 Skeletal maturity usually occurs in the middle to late teenage years.

-How does one prepare for orthognathic surgery?
+How do I prepare for jaw surgery?

 Preparation for orthognathic surgery frequently involves a period of dental alignment managed by an orthodontist.
 This often involves the placement and use of braces.
 The braces are also commonly used during the operation.